Tugdual-G/budack/README.md

 # budack
 Generate beautiful figures based on the Mandelbrot fractal via parallel computing.

+(click on the picture to see the rich details)
 ![alt text](trajhd.png)
 The trajectories are written on disk in 8 bits grayscale: 'trajectories.char'